 Examples of aggravating circumstances are that the murder was proceeded by torture or done as a hate crime.
 Examples of mitigating circumstances are that the defendant was abused as a child or had no other criminal history.

-But no one has actually been put to death in Nevada since 2006.
-And it is unlikely that anyone on death row will be executed in the foreseeable future because the state is having difficulty obtaining the materials necessary for lethal injection.
+Though no one has actually been put to death in Nevada since 2006.
+Plus it is unlikely that anyone on death row will be executed in the foreseeable future because the state is having difficulty obtaining the materials necessary for lethal injection.

 Otherwise, the penalties for first-degree murder are: